loopbackio/loopback-next/packages/repository/DEVELOPING.md

 In `lb4`, we introduce the concept of [`repository`](https://loopback.io/doc/en/lb4/Repositories.html).
-In order to implement this new feature `repository`, we are using legacy juggler bridge as a (temporary) solution.
+In order to implement this new feature `repository`, we are using juggler bridge.
 Each model has two **parallel classes**:

 - The class defined by the app developers using decorators and `class MyModel extends Entity` syntax.